Part 3: Access Reports and Graphs

 2D Graphics Access Lines

-The access lines don't tell you which satellite was seen, but shows you when satellites passed through the sensor's field-of-view and the sensor accessed them.
+The access lines don't tell you which satellite was seen, but shows you when satellites passed through the sensor's field of view and the sensor accessed them.

-Viewing accesses in the Timeline View
+Viewing the access intervals in the Timeline View

 The Timeline View can be used to visualize a variety of time intervals within your scenario.